projectcalico/calico/README.md

 ## What does Calico do?

-Calico integrates seamlessly with the cloud orchestration system (such as OpenStack) to enable secure IP communication between virtual machines.
-As VMs are created or destroyed, their IP addresses are advertised to the rest of the network and they are able to send/receive data over IP just as they would with the native networking implementation – but with higher
+Calico integrates seamlessly with the cloud orchestration system (such as OpenStack) to enable secure IP communication between virtual machines or containers.
+As VMs or containers are created or destroyed, their IP addresses are advertised to the rest of the network and they are able to send/receive data over IP just as they would with the native networking implementation – but with higher